North Dakota Judgment Collection

 How much can a creditor garnish from wages in North Dakota?

 The lesser of twenty-five percent of weekly disposable earnings or the amount by which disposable earnings exceed forty times the federal minimum hourly wage.
-That cap is then reduced by twenty dollars a week for each dependent the debtor properly claims, under section 32-09.1-03 of the North Dakota Century Code.
+That cap is then reduced by $20 a week for each dependent the debtor properly claims, under section 32-09.1-03 of the North Dakota Century Code.

 What is the per-dependent reduction, and is it automatic?

-North Dakota reduces the garnishable amount by twenty dollars per week for each dependent family member living with the debtor.
-It is not automatic.
-The debtor must give the employer a list of those dependents, signed under penalty of perjury, within ten days of the garnishment summons, or no dependents are counted and the full twenty-five percent applies.
+North Dakota reduces the garnishable amount by $20 per week for each dependent family member living with the debtor, and it is not automatic.
+The debtor gives the employer a list of those dependents, signed under penalty of perjury, within ten days of the garnishee summons.
+Missing that window is not forfeiture: section 32-09.1-03(2) says the debtor may provide the list later, in which case the exemption applies to amounts subject to garnishment after the date the list is provided.
+Note that section 32-09.1-07(1)(h) separately calls a ten-day failure conclusive, and the two provisions are not harmonised in the chapter.

 Is there a minimum income that cannot be garnished?

 Yes.
-Because the cap protects all disposable earnings at or below forty times the federal minimum wage, a worker earning two hundred ninety dollars a week or less in disposable earnings has nothing reachable through ordinary wage garnishment, regardless of dependents.
+Because the cap protects all disposable earnings at or below forty times the federal minimum wage, a worker earning $290 a week or less in disposable earnings has nothing reachable through ordinary wage garnishment, regardless of dependents.
+That $290 is forty times the $7.25 federal rate in effect in 2026; the statute names the rate “in effect at the time the earnings are payable,” so the floor moves if the federal minimum wage moves.
+North Dakota’s floor has no state-minimum-wage alternative.

 Do child support and tax debts follow the same cap?